boltcard/boltcard/docs/CARD_ANDROID.md

 ### Write the key values to the card
 on the bolt card server
+- ensure the environment variables for the database connection are set up (see `boltcard.service`)
 - enter the `createboltcard` directory
 - `$ go build`
 - `./createboltcard`